parcel-bundler/website/src/plugin-system/logger.md

 - `stack`(string): A stacktrace of an error (optional)
 - `name`(string): A name of an error (optional)

-#### CodeFrame
+#### `DiagnosticCodeFrame`

-The CodeFrame Object describes how to format a CodeFrame.
-A CodeFrame is a visualization of a piece of code, with a certain amount of code highlights that point to certain chunk(s) inside the code.
+The `DiagnosticCodeFrame` Object describes how to format a code frame.
+A code frame is a visualization of a piece of code, with a certain amount of code highlights that point to certain chunk(s) inside the code.

-For the formatting of these objects we've built our own CodeFrame library which supports multiple highlights and code formatting.
-This library is published as `@parcel/codeframe`.
+For the formatting of these objects we've built our own code frame library `@parcel/codeframe` which supports multiple highlights and code formatting.

 ##### Properties of a CodeFrame Object